NTTCom-MS/eyp-systemd/README.md

 #### systemd::target

 * **description** A meaningful description of the unit.
 This text is displayed for example in the output of the systemctl status command (default: undef)
-* **targetname** Used to create the target file under /etc/systemd/system/ needs to be the same name as instantiated services (default: undef)
+* **targetname** Used to create the target file under /etc/systemd/system/ needs to be the same name as instantiated services referenced by partof (default: undef)
 **allowisolate** this unit may be used with the systemctl isolate command.
 Otherwise, this will be refused  (default:undef)

 ## Limitations